ibm-cloud-docs/appid/tutorial-roles.md

 [Token configuration](customizing-tokens.html) is global, which means that it applies to everyone with a `role` attribute, regardless of the actual role they are assigned.
 {: tip}

+1. For testing purposes, create a Cloud Directory user by using the App ID GUI.

+  1. In the **Users** tab, click **Add User**.
+A form displays.
+  2. Enter a First and last name, an email, and password.
+  3. Click **Save**.

-1. Make a request to the token configuration endpoint.
+2. Make a request to the token configuration endpoint.

   ```
   curl --request PUT \